 General Advice

 Mexico City is a metropolis like no other - sprawling, dynamic, and layered with centuries of history.
-Once the mighty Aztec capital of Tenochtitlán, it was built on a vast lake and connected by intricate canals and causeways.
-After the Spanish conquest in 1521, the city was transformed into the seat of New Spain, becoming one of the most important cities in the colonial world.
-Today, it stands as one of the largest cities on the planet - home to over 23 million people in the greater metropolitan area - and yet, sinking slowly descending into the soft lakebed it was built upon.
-Surrounded by mountains and volcanoes, including the legendary Popocatépetl and Iztaccíhuatl, the city feels both epic and intimate.
-Its streets blend ancient ruins with colonial cathedrals, modernist landmarks and contemporary galleries.
-You’ll find UNESCO World Heritage sites beside busy taquerías, large highways next to centuries-old monasteries, and a cultural energy that pulses from sunup to sundown.
+Today, it stands as one of the largest cities on the planet - home to over 23 million people in the greater metropolitan area - and yet, sinking slowly descending into the soft lakebed it was built upon and surrounded by mountains and volcanoes, including the legendary Popocatépetl and Iztaccíhuatl.

 1. Altitude Adjustment: